And it is far from over. - Do you have any function requests or suggestions? Always welcome.

 Screen sharing

 Participants can share individual program windows or their entire screen with the audience.
-The speaker video will remains visible when sharing.
+The speaker video will remain visible when sharing.
 OpenTalk also supports parallel screen sharing by multiple participants.

 Need to quickly discuss an issue privately with another participant?
 You can do so without losing touch of what is going on in the main session.
-Open a sub-conference room to have a private conversation but keep following events of the main event - in a separate window, with reduced audio volume and a video thumbnail image.
+Open a sub-conference room to have a private conversation but keep following events of the main event.
+During any video conference, it is possible to enter into a one-to-one audio chat with another participant by using the whisper key.
+The conversation won't be overheard by the people in the main session.

 This is interesting for political debates, but also for teachers.
 For example, this feature could be used to help students during quiet, individual work without disturbing the other students in the class.